clingen-data-model/allele/source/allele/conceptual/contextual_allele/transcript_reference_coordinate.md

 However, intronic locations are not part of the [TranscriptReferenceSequence](../reference_sequence/transcript_reference_sequence.html), and cannot be simply described using a start and end.
 In HGVS, intronic variants are described in a transcript by using two integers.
 The first is a location in the transcript, which is supposed to be the first or last base in an exon.
 The second number is a coordinate into the intron from that location.
 This assumes an alignment of this transcript to a particular [GenomicReferenceSequence](genomic_reference_sequence.html).
 There may be multiple such alignments to multiple [GenomicReferenceSequences](genomic_reference_sequence.html), though this is not modeled in HGVS expressions.

 TranscriptReferenceCoordinate uses a similar system to refer to intronic positions.
-Each TranscriptReferenceCoordinate may have one references to an [intronOffset](intron_offset.html) entity.
-The intronOffset entity contains two integer attributes, which are the intronic offsets that are added to the start and end coordinates of the TranscriptReferenceCoordinate.
-In addition, the IntronicCoordinate contains a reference to the particular [GenomicReferenceSequence](genomic_reference_sequence.html) where the transcript was mapped.
+Each TranscriptReferenceCoordinate, like any ReferenceCoordinate, has two Position elements, one for each end of the coordinate.
+Each of these Positions may be either an InternalPosition (for an exonic Position) or an ExternalPosition (for an intronicPosition).
+An ExternalPosition entity contains two integer attributes, which are the position in the transcript of the intron/exon boundary (called the index), and the distance into the intron (the offsetDirection).
+In addition, the ExternalPosition contains a reference to a [GenomicReferenceSequence](genomic_reference_sequence.html) where the transcript was mapped.

-If an allele occurs in an intron, the allele does not occur in the transcript, but in a genomic sequence; the relation to this sequence is managed by intronOffset.
+If an allele occurs in an intron, the allele does not occur in the transcript, but in a genomic sequence; the relation to this sequence is managed by ExternalPosition.
 Note that the transcript may be mapped to multiple genomic sequences.
 Rather than allow a multiplicity of intronOffsets for a single TranscriptContextualAllele, we allow only one.
 Each mapping is represented by the creation of a new TranscriptContextualAllele with that mapping via a single intronOffset.
 These TranscriptContextualAlleles are then aggregated at the SimpleCanonicalAllele level.

 Exclusions and Limitations
 --------------------------